What politicians won’t tell you

 Our politicians like to talk about America the Great.
 We are the world’s first democracy.
 “The shining city on the hill.”
 We are the world’s economic superpower.
 We can all agree with our politicians – America the Great should be part of the national conversation.

-But politicians won’t say — America is subject to the same great historical and economic forces as every other country.
-History demonstrates our American’s time as the world’s manufacturing superpower may be past.
+But politicians won’t say America is subject to the same great historical and economic forces as every other country.
+History demonstrates America’s time as the world’s manufacturing superpower may be past.

-Great Britain’s empire of the 1800’s was partially based on its industrial might.
-The UK textile industry boomed, causing a need for laborers who flocked to the cities in search of work.
+Great Britain’s empire of the 1800s was partially based on its industrial might.
+The country’s textile industry boomed, causing a need for laborers, who flocked to the cities in search of work.

 People assumed England was entitled to this dominance.
 There was something unique about the English culture.
 They were a superior people.